mnentwig/busbridge3/README.md

 If "coexistence" can't be avoided in development, connect another FPGA board through spare GPIOs and instantiate the BSCANE2 on the 2nd board (obviously, not supporting bitstream upload).

-# Why does this need to be so absurdly complex?
+# But... why does this need to be so absurdly complex?
-Because it's as fast as it goes, using only the standard FTDI/JTAG interface (which may be considered "smallest common denominator").
+Because it's as fast as it goes, using only the standard FTDI/JTAG interface (which may be considered "smallest common denominator" among boards / modules).

 There are a few annoying details that had to be worked around, like splitting off the 8th bit for JTAG state transitions.

 On the bright side: for bitstream upload only, most of the C# code is not needed.